SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 ## Returning result from a method

-So far, we have looked at methods that do a specific task, for example, printing a text, number, or figure on the console.
-There is another type of method that can **return** a **result** from their task.
+So far, we have looked at methods that do a specific problem, for example, printing a text, number, or figure on the console.
+There is another type of method that can **return** a **result** from their problem.
 We will look at this type of method in the following lines.

 ### Types of returned values